Manage and monitor backed up SAP HANA databases

 Azure Backup shows all manually triggered jobs in the Backup jobs section on Azure portal.

 The jobs you see in this portal include database discovery and registering, and backup and restore operations.
-Scheduled jobs, including log backups are not shown in this section.
-Manually triggered backups from the SAP HANA native clients (Studio/ Cockpit/ DBA Cockpit) also do not show up here.
+Scheduled jobs, including log backups aren't shown in this section.
+Manually triggered backups from the SAP HANA native clients (Studio/ Cockpit/ DBA Cockpit) also don't show up here.